 select * from dedup where rn = 1;

-Identity stitching: person & account keys
+Identity stitching for person and account keys

 SQL: